 Eastern Meadowlark Grasshopper Sparrow

-Over the past 50 years, grassland bird populations have declined markedly.
-Ontario contributes to an overall 53% decrease in grassland birds in
+Over the past 50 years, grassland bird populations have declined markedly in Ontario and across North America.

-North America.
 All three species above are listed as at risk.

 Because grassland birds build their nests directly on the ground, nests are vulnerable to trampling by livestock, destruction by farm machinery, and exposure to predators after heavy grazing and hay harvesting.